 We’re a recognised supplier with Amazon Australia.

-To sell your products on Amazon.com.au you need a barcode number to use as a unique identifier for your product, and our barcode numbers are ideal for this.
-We have many happy customers using our barcode numbers to sell their products on international Amazon stores including Amazon.com, Amazon.co.uk, Amazon.de etc (for some examples, see our Products on Amazon page ) Our barcodes can be used both in online retail stores (such as Amazon, eBay, CD Baby etc), and in physical retail stores, both in Australia & worldwide.
+To sell your products on Amazon.com.au, you need a barcode number to use as a unique identifier for your product, and our barcode numbers are ideal for this.
+We have many happy customers using our barcode numbers to sell their products on international Amazon stores, including Amazon.com, Amazon.co.uk, Amazon.de etc. (for some examples, see our Products on the Amazon page ).
+Our barcodes can be used in online retail stores (such as Amazon, eBay, CD Baby etc.), and in physical retail stores, both in Australia & worldwide.

-Also, we have been advised by customers that Amazon require their website address (URL) on the barcodes invoice – so please let us know (when you purchase barcodes or later) that you would like your website address on the invoice/receipt.
+Also, customers have advised that Amazon require their website address (URL) on the barcodes invoice, so please let us know (when you purchase barcodes or later) that you would like your website address on the invoice/receipt.